nomego/Lazyman.bundle/README.md

 1. Install the [WebTools](https://github.com/ukdtom/WebTools.bundle/wiki/V2Home) PMS Plug-in.
 2. Connect to the WebTools interface, sign in, and navigate to the Unsupported AppStore module.
 3. Click the **Video** tab and locate the LazyMan entry (Note: you can also search for 'lazyman' using the search box).
 4. On the LazyMan entry, click **Install**.
-*Note: You can also copy this repo URL and paste into the GitHub installer section.
+*Note: If the above steps don't help to locate the plugin, you can also copy this repo URL and paste into the GitHub installer section.*

 ## Updating - Usupported AppStore
 1. Connect to the WebTools interface, sign in, and navigate to the Unsupported AppStore module.